November 4, 2025

 Living Will vs. Last Will and Testament

-A living will is often mixed with another legal document — the last will.
+A living will is often mixed with another legal document — the last will and testament.
 Although their names may appear similar, these two papers have distinctly different purposes.

 • A living will deals with your medical care while you're still alive but unable to communicate.